shubhangini22/Rythm/README.md

-# Octo
+# Rythm
-> Deep learning model for recognising pets :)
+> A personal to-do list app for you to keep a check on all your tasks.

 ### I have explained my project by breaking down it into simpler parts.